laravel/cashier-stripe/UPGRADE.md

 ### Minimum Versions

-The following libraries were bumped to new minimum versions:
+The following dependencies were bumped to new minimum versions:

 - The minimum Laravel version is now v5.8
 - The minimum Symfony dependencies are now v4.3